Marina is a content writer and a copywriter. She is very ambitious and versatile.

 5. Include a Call to Action

 Create urgency.
 People are more likely to take action when they feel a sense of urgency.
 People have to respond immediately.
-The call to action is the essential tool in the copywriting.
+The call to action is an essential tool in copywriting.

 6. Make Your Copy Visually Appealing

-There are many readers with short attention.
+There are many readers with short attention spans.
 Your copy should be visually appealing if you want to grab their attention.
 You should use:

-• The short paragraphs.
-Each paragraph should connect with the one previous.
+- The short paragraphs.
+Each paragraph should connect with the previous one.

 Subheadings should be a similar length.
 You should organize your thoughts well.
 The whole article should flow.
 The content should be easily digestible to the readers.
 Don't forget that your readers maybe want to read only some parts of the article.

-"A copywriter should have an understanding of people, an insight into them, a sympathy toward them."— George Gribbin
+"A copywriter should have an understanding of people, an insight into them, a sympathy toward them."

 8. Use Psychological Techniques